samaraaugust/mywebclass-agile-docs/documentation/theme_1/initiatives/initiatives_1/Epics/epic_2.md

 Goals: After choosing the visual management system, the team should determine an appropriate and effective process and workflow.

-User Stories:
-As a project manager, I want to define clear processes and workflows so that work is managed consistently across the organization.
-As a team member, I want to understand the processes and workflows so that I can effectively manage my work.

 Dependencies:
 The framework for the visual management system must be established before processes and workflows can be defined.